-SPA 111 Elementary Spanish I (3 0 3) Prerequisites: DRE 097 or satisfactory placement test scores (L) Corequisites: SPA 181
+SPA 111 Elementary Spanish I (3 0 0 3)

+Corequisites: SPA 181

 This course introduces the fundamental elements of the Spanish language within a cultural context.
 Emphasis is placed on the development of basic listening, speaking, reading, and writing skills.
 Upon completion, students should be able to comprehend and respond with grammatical accuracy to spoken and written Spanish and demonstrate cultural awareness.
 This course has been approved to satisfy the Comprehensive Articulation Agreement and the Independent Comprehensive Articulation Agreement general education core requirement in humanities/fine arts for AA and AS only, can not be used to satisfy the Humanities requirement for AAS degrees.
-(F, SP)
+(F, SP) 28160

-SPA 112Elementary Spanish II (3 0 3)Prerequisites:SPA 111Corequisites:SPA 182
+SPA 112 Elementary Spanish II (3 0 0 3)

 This course is a continuation of SPA 111 focusing on the fundamental elements of the Spanish language within a cultural context.
 Emphasis is placed on the progressive development of listening, speaking, reading, and writing skills.
 Upon completion, students should be able to comprehend and respond with increasing proficiency to spoken and written Spanish and demonstrate further cultural awareness.
 This course has been approved to satisfy the Comprehensive Articulation Agreement and the Independent Comprehensive Articulation Agreement general education core requirement in humanities/fine arts for AA and AS only, can not be used to satisfy the Humanities requirement for AAS degrees.
-(F, SP)
+(F, SP) 28160

-SPA 120 Spanish for the Workplace (3 0 3)
+SPA 120 Spanish for the Workplace (3 0 0 3)

-Corequisites: None This course offers applied Spanish for the workplace to facilitate basic communication with people whose native language is Spanish.
-Emphasis is placed on oral communication and careerspecific vocabulary that targets health, business, and/or public service professions.
-Upon completion, the students should be able to communicate at a functional level with native speakers and demonstrate cultural sensitivity. (on demand)
+This course offers applied Spanish for the workplace to facilitate basic communication with people whose native language is Spanish.
+Emphasis is placed on oral communication and career-specific vocabulary that targets health, business, and/or public service professions.
+Upon completion, the students should be able to communicate at a functional level with native speakers and demonstrate cultural sensitivity.
+(TBA) 28160

-SPA 181 Spanish Lab I (0 2 1)
+SPA 181 Spanish Lab I (0 2 0 1)